hazelcast/hazelcast-reference-manual/src/Queue-SampleQueueCode.md

 #### ItemIDs When Offering Items

 Hazelcast gives an `itemId` for each item you offer, which is an incrementing sequence identification for the queue items.
-You should consider the following to understand the `itemId` assignment behavior; these considerations are for queues with or without a persistent data store:
+You should consider the following to understand the `itemId` assignment behavior:

 - When a Hazelcast member with a queue, that is configured to have at least one backup, is restarted, the `itemId` assignment resumes from the last known highest `itemId` before the restart; `itemId` assignment does not start from the beginning for the new items.
-- When the whole cluster is restarted, the same behavior explained in the above consideration applies.
-The `itemId` for the new items are given starting from the last known highest `itemId` before the restart.
+- When the whole cluster is restarted, the same behavior explained in the above consideration applies if your queue has a persistent data store (`QueueStore`).
+If the queue has `QueueStore`, the `itemId` for the new items are given starting from the highest `itemId` found in the IDs returned by the method `loadAllKeys`.
+If the method `loadAllKeys` does not return anything, the `itemId`s will started from the beginning after a cluster restart.
 - The above two considerations mean there will be no duplicated `itemId`s in the memory or in the persistent data store.